threecolts/scanzy-barcodescanner-sample-flutter/README.md

 class ScanzyBarcodeOptions {
   bool? enableVibration;
   bool? enableBeep;
-  bool? autoZoom;
+  bool? enableAutoZoom;
-  bool? scanCropRectOnly;
+  bool? enableScanCropRectOnly;
   List<ScanzyBarcodeFormat> formats;

-  ScanzyBarcodeOptions(this.formats, this.enableVibration, this.enableBeep,
+  ScanzyBarcodeOptions(this.enableVibration, this.enableBeep,
-      this.autoZoom, this.scanCropRectOnly);
+      this.autoZoom, this.scanCropRectOnly, this.formats);
 }
 ```
 enableVibration: vibrate your phone when barcode detected.<br>

 enableBeep: play the beep sound when barcode detected.<br>

-autoZoom: the library will zoom in/out automatcially to scan the barcode.<br>
+enableAutoZoom: the library will zoom in/out automatcially to scan the barcode.<br>

-scanRectOnly: only scan the view finder area.<br>
+enableScanRectOnly: only scan the view finder area.<br>

 formats: the barcode formats.<br>